 6) Hug them for that little bit longer, remind them that they are loved and that you are always there for them and happy to talk about anything that is worrying them.

-If you feel unusally upset or anxious about recent traumatic events and your feelings don't subside over time, you may benefit from counselling.
+If you feel unusally upset or anxious about recent traumatic events or any other personal trauma, and your feelings don't subside over time, you may benefit from counselling.
 Contact CCC to book an appointment:

 Hunts and Cambridge 01223 233047 or Peterborough 01733 553166